pombredanne/pypers/README.md

 # pypers

-Brower your [Papers.app](http://papersapp.com/) library from your web browser.
+Browse your [Papers.app](http://papersapp.com/) library from your web browser.
 You can now access your papers from non-MacOS computers.

 ## Caveats